Measuring Growth Milestones at Aloft Technologies

 20 Million B4UFLY Searches, 500K LAANC Authorizations and 1 Million Monthly Airspace Events

 SILVER SPRING, Md., July 14, 2022 /PRNewswire/ -- Aloft Technologies today announced a series of milestones with record flight and airspace safety across Aloft's applications and UTM platform.
-Aloft recorded half a million LAANC authorizations all-time, including a record June where total authorizations grew 58% year-over-year and commercial airspace authorizations grew 102% year-over-year.
+Aloft recorded half a million LAANC authorizations1 all-time, including a record June where total authorizations grew 58% year-over-year and commercial airspace authorizations grew 102% year-over-year.
 On the B4UFLY application, record usage and adoption resulted in crossing 20 million airspace searches all-time.
 In addition, the Aloft UTM data network surpassed one million monthly airspace events in June while seeing 300% quarter-over-quarter commercial revenue growth, marking the largest expansion of the platform in company history.

 Since relaunching the B4UFLY app in August of 2019 and extending it to a web-based version, B4UFLY has become the authoritative source of situational awareness for UAS operators and recreational drone pilots alike.
 Newer features like Notify & Fly which enables pilots to anonymously share their flight intent and location to other pilots are also seeing exponential growth.
 May and June saw record usage of Notify & Fly with a 3x increase from March to June of this year.